 Training held in Bekaa valley, Lebanon RYE UK and Tools for Inner Peace 23-25 October 2017 & 4-6 April 2018 Children in crisis All children arrive in the world untainted and open.
 They are sensitive to every influence, behaviour and emotion around them.
 This can be seen in their often uncanny ability to sense the unknown, their natural responsiveness to the feelings of people around them, and their sponge-like ability to absorb language and information.
 There is a spark of the divine in children that needs nurturing.
 A good home environment and contact with positive people, ideas and experiences gives them a good start in life.
 The flip-side of children’s openness is that their sensitivity also makes them vulnerable.
 Even in families living in physical safety and material comfort, children can become lost.
 Parents who lack self-awareness pass on to their children their own expectations, frustrated ambitions, anxieties and dissipation.
 At the extreme, living in harsh circumstances where the grown-ups are frightened, themselves broken by material hardship, or undergoing intense emotional and mental suffering can

-Would you be interested in teaching yoga to refugees to promote their mental and emotional wellbeing?
-A group of Satyananda Yoga / Bihar Yoga teachers has been offering free yoga classes to London-based refugees since the beginning of 2016.
+Do you know of a refugee or asylum seeker group in the UK that would benefit from simple, gentle yoga classes to promote their mental and emotional wellbeing?
+We have been offering free yoga classes to UK-based refugees since the beginning of 2016.
 Our classes focus on gentle relaxation and restorative practices that are accessible to participants of all ages and levels.
-We are currently offering classes in London, Liverpool and Yorkshire.
+We are currently offering classes in London, Liverpool and Northumberland.
 To meet the widespread need, our project is also training additional yoga teachers in the the therapeutic use of yoga to alleviate suffering and release trauma.
+Our weekend workshops are expected to resume in 2022.
 “Yoga is my medicine.
-I would rather go to yoga than take even one paracetamol.” – Feedback form, Liverpool participant, 2019 If you would like to take part by teaching a refugee yoga class in your local area, please write to Tools for Inner Peace with details of the group you would like to work with.
-We can cover a teaching stipend, possible venue hire costs, as well as a small amount to allow for the purchase of yoga mats if
+I would rather go to yoga than take even one paracetamol.” – Feedback form, Liverpool participant, 2019 If you know of a group that would benefit from a free refugee yoga class in your local area, please write to Tools for Inner Peace with details of the group you would like to work with.
+We can cover a teaching stipend for a teacher if

 “Peace begins with a smile” In an unprecedented and intensifying flood, 60 million people around the world have become refugees, often escaping war in places like Afghanistan Sudan, Syrian and now Myanmar.
 Of these as many as 50% suffer from trauma and mental health problems.
 To respond to this need, Tools for Inner Peace has focused on offering free refugee yoga classes.
 Our first classes for refugees were launched in London in 2016; from the beginning of 2017 we decided to take this work to Syrian refugees in Lebanon.
 Yoga is a simple, cheap and effective means of trauma recovery.
 It soothes the nervous system; relaxes the body and mind; and brings peace and inner clarity.
 Those we work with – whether in London or in Lebanon – are finding solace in yoga.
 Their open smiles at the end of each class testify to the benefits.
 Here is how a refugee from Afghanistan described her experience of this summer’s Restorative Retreat for refugee women: To expand this work and make yoga accessible to refugees everywhere,